Ronald L. Dufresne, Ph.D.

 Taylor, S.S., Fisher, D., & Dufresne, R.L.
 2002.
 The aesthetics of management storytelling: A key to organizational learning.
 Management Learning, 33: 313-330.

-The roles of authenticity and hypocrisy in leadership
+The roles of integrity, hypocrisy, and vulnerability in authentic leadership

 The leadership processes that promote individual, team, and organization learning from critical incidents

 Organizational factors and practices that enable the development of ethical leaders